fruxefarms/FruxePi/docs/about.md

 ---

 ## About Fruxe
 We are a collective of programmers and master growers.
-Our goal is to develop open-source software and hardware to automate indoor agriculture.
+Our goal is to develop open-source software and low-cost hardware to automate indoor agriculture.

 [fruxe.co/about](https://fruxe.co/about)